Shared repairs and maintenance

 - you can make complaints to.

-- the builder will get all consents, like building warrants, consent to site a skip in the road, scaffolding permits
+- that the builder will get all consents, such as building warrants, scaffolding permits and consent to site a skip in the road

-- which areas of the site are not to be used for building works or storage and will be marked off with tape
+- which areas of the site are not to be used for building works or storage and that they will be marked off with tape

 - whether they will need access to water, toilets or power